 Look at what Jesus says:

-Matthew 7:21–23 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’
+Matthew 7:21-23 (CSB) “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
+22 On that day many will say to me, ‘Lord, Lord, didn’t we prophesy in your name, drive out demons in your name, and do many miracles in your name?’
+23 Then I will announce to them, ‘I never knew you.
+Depart from me, you lawbreakers!’

 Don’t you see?
 We cannot know nor love God without taking this wicked heart out and replacing it with heart from God.
 Nothing good comes out of a heart that was born into sin and has been sinning continuously.